YezGotIt/Series/js/day 27/notes.md

-# Mini-Project-Four (Display the info in Rest-API)
+# Mini-Project-Four (Display the info in Rest-country-API)

 ### index.html
 ```